'Christmas miracle' that cop shot in back in Brooklyn saved by bulletproof vest

 Police later identified the suspect as 20-year-old William Moss and they say he does not have a significant criminal history.

 They say after firing the shot, Moss fled on foot with officers chasing after him.
+Shea said at least seven shots were fired by two officers.

 The foot chase lasted one or two blocks before police caught up to the suspect and ordered him to drop his weapon.